AlexKnauth/hollowknight-autosplit-wasm/README.md

 developing the auto splitter to more easily see the log messages, statistics, dump memory and more.

+## Instructions for LiveSplit Windows

+Create a LiveSplit Layout (`.lsl`) file that you can edit to point to this autosplitter.
+Right-click -> `Open Layout` -> `From file...`, then navigate to the Layout file that you want to edit.
+Then Right-click -> `Edit Layout...`, and you should see a Layout Editor with components like `Title`, `Splits`, `Timer`, etc.
+If it does not have a component named `Auto Splitting Runtime`, add one using the `+` Plus button -> `Control` -> `Auto Splitting Runtime`.
+Once that's there, click `Layout Settings` -> `Auto Splitting Runtime`, and next to `Script Path`, click `Browse...`, then navigate to the compiled `wasm` file found at `target/wasm32-wasi/release/wasm_hollowknight_autosplit.wasm` of this repository.
+Click `Ok` and and save the layout with `Save Layout` or `Save Layout As...`.

+Deactivate the existing Hollow Knight autosplitter by Right-click -> `Edit Splits...` then next to `Configurable Load Remover / Auto Splitter.
+(By DevilSquirrel)`, click `Deactivate`.

+Then add this autosplitter via the Layout file you created or edited earlier.
+In the same Splits Editor from Right-click -> `Edit Splits...`, below where `Configurable Load Remover / Auto Splitter.
+(By DevilSquirrel)` was, check the `Use Layout` checkbox, click `Browse` next to that, and navigate to the Layout file that you saved with the `Auto Splitting Runtime` component previously.
+Select it and click `Ok`.

+Finally, do not manually split, skip, or undo splits while running with this autosplitter.
+The autosplitter will not know that you did that, and the autosplitter's state will be out of sync with LiveSplit's state.

 ## Instructions for livesplit-one-desktop

 Clone `livesplit-one-desktop` from https://github.com/CryZe/livesplit-one-desktop